nillanet module

 • derivative1 (Callable[[cupy.ndarray], cupy.ndarray]) – Derivative of activation evaluated at pre-activations.

-• derivative2 (Callable[[cupy.ndarray], cupy.ndarray]) – Derivative of classifier evaluated at pre-activations.
+• derivative2 (Callable[[cupy.ndarray], cupy.ndarray]) – Derivative of resolver evaluated at pre-activations.

 • loss (Callable[..., cupy.ndarray]) – Loss function that accepts named arguments (e.g., yhat, y) and returns per-sample losses or their average.